Stuart Forster reports on the experience of igloo pod dining at Christmas Tyne in Gateshead with views towards Newcastle

 Igloo pod dining is an option at Christmas Tyne, which is being held at Baltic Square in Gateshead until 1 January 2019.
 Also known as Gateshead Winter Village, the pods overlook the River Tyne between Gateshead Millennium Bridge and the Baltic Centre for Contemporary Art.

-On Saturday evening I was invited, along with a guest, for a three-course dinner plus a welcome drink in one of Christmas Tyne’s riverside igloo pods.
+Disclosure: Stuart Forster, the author of this post, was invited, along with a guest, for a three-course dinner plus a welcome drink in one of Christmas Tyne’s riverside igloo pods.
 Christmas Tyne did not review or approve this article.

 The square on which Gateshead Winter Village stands felt aptly named on Saturday evening.
 The temperature was bitingly cold.